iamjohncaleb/PRAY-NOW/README.md

    NEXT_PUBLIC_FIREBASE_APP_ID=your-app-id
    ```

-4. Run the development server:
+4. **Run the development server:**

    ```bash
    npm run dev
    ```

 ## Contributing

+We welcome contributions to **PRAY NOW**!
+To contribute:

+1. Fork the repository.
+2. Create a feature branch.
-If you'd like to contribute to the development of **Broodle**, please fork the repository and submit a pull request with your changes.
-Any feedback or contributions are welcome!
+3. Submit a pull request with a clear description of your changes.

+Your feedback and contributions are highly valued!

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ---

-Let me know if you'd like to add or modify anything else!
+Feel free to reach out if you have any questions or suggestions.
+We hope **PRAY NOW** enhances your spiritual practice and helps you stay connected to your faith!